vogelcodes/get-insta-posts/README.md

 1. Clone this repo
 2. npm install
-3. setup .env with your instagram credentials like .env.example
+3. create a `.env` file with your instagram credentials like .env.example or hardcode it on `getposts.ts`
-4. Run `npm run get <instagramUser> download`
+4. Run `npm run get <instagramUser>`
 5. All data is saved in output directory